intarchboard/network-quality-workshop-report/README.txt

        rather need "better bandwidth" - i.e., they need other connectivity improvements.

-   3. The users perceive the quality of their Internet connection based on the applications they use, which are affected by a combination of factors.
+   3. Users perceive the quality of their Internet connection based on the applications they use, which are affected by a combination of factors.
 There's little value in exposing a typical user to the entire spectrum of possible reasons for the poor performance perceived in their application-centric view.

    4. Many factors affecting user experience are outside the users' sphere of control.
-It's unclear whether exposing the users to these other factors will help user's understand their performance state.
+It's unclear whether exposing users to these other factors will help users understand the state of their network performance.
 In general, users prefer simple, categorical choices (e.g. "good", "better", and "best" options).

    5. The Internet content market is highly competitive, and many applications develop their own "secret sauce."

 4.2.
 Metrics considerations

-   The workshop continued to discuss various metrics that can be used instead of or in addition to available bandwidth.
+   In the second agenda section, the workshop continued its discussion about metrics that can be used instead of or in addition to available bandwidth.
 Several workshop attendees presented deep-dive studies on measurement methodology.

 4.2.1.
 Common performance metrics

-   Losing Internet access is, of course, the worst user experience.
+   Losing Internet access entirely is, of course, the worst user experience.
 Unfortunately, unless rebooting the home router restores connectivity, there is little a user can do other than contacting their service provider.
 Nevertheless, there is value in the systematic collection of availability metrics on the client side: these can help the user's ISP localize and resolve issues faster, while enabling users to better choose between ISPs.
-One can measure the availability directly by simply attempting connections from the client-side to locations of interest.
-For example, [tools.ookla_speedtest] uses a large number of Android devices to measure network and cellular availability around the globe.
-Ookla collects hundreds of millions of data points per day, and uses these for accurate availability reporting.
+One can measure availability directly by simply attempting connections from the client-side to distant locations of interest.
+For example, Ookla's ([Speedtest]) uses a large number of Android devices to measure network and cellular availability around the globe.
+Ookla collects hundreds of millions of data points per day, and uses these for

+Hardaker & Shapira      Expires 28 December 2022               [Page 11]

+Internet-Draft                    title                        June 2022

+   accurate availability reporting.
 An alternative approach is to derive availability from the failure rates of other tests.
-For example, [FCC_MBA] uses thousands of off-the shelf routers, called "Whiteboxes", with measurement software developed by [tools.samknows].
-These Whiteboxes perform an array of network tests
+For example, [FCC_MBA] [FCC_MBA_methodology] uses thousands of off-the shelf routers, called "Whiteboxes", with measurement software developed by [SamKnows].
+These Whiteboxes perform an array of network tests and report availability based whether test connections were successful or not.

-Hardaker & Shapira       Expires 4 December 2022               [Page 11]

-Internet-Draft                    title                        June 2022

-   and report availability based whether test connections were successful or not.

-   Measuring available capacity can be helpful to the end-users, but it is even more valuable for service providers and application developers.
+   Measuring available capacity can be helpful to end-users, but it is even more valuable for service providers and application developers.
    High-definition video streaming requires significantly more capacity than any other type of traffic.
 At the time of the workshop, video traffic constituted 90% of overall Internet traffic and contributed to 95% of the revenues from monetization (via subscriptions, fees, or ads).
-As a result, video streaming services, such as Netflix, need to continuously cope with rapid changes in the available capacity.
-The ability to measure available capacity in real-time allows leveraging the different adaptive bitrate (ABR) compression algorithms to ensure the best possible user experience.
+As a result, video streaming services, such as Netflix, need to continuously cope with rapid changes in available capacity.
+The ability to measure available capacity in real-time leverages the different adaptive bitrate (ABR) compression algorithms to ensure the best possible user experience.
+Measuring aggregated capacity demand allows Internet Service Provider's to be ready for traffic spikes.
-   Measuring the aggregated capacity demand allows Internet Service Provider's to be ready for traffic spikes.
-For example, during the end-of-year holiday season, the global demand for capacity has been shown to be 5-7 times higher than other seasons.
-For end-users, knowledge of their capacity needs can help them choose a data plan best suited for them.
-In many cases, however, end-users have more than enough capacity, and adding more bandwidth will not improve their experience as after a point it is no longer the limiting factor in user experience.
+   For example, during the end-of-year holiday season, the global demand for capacity has been shown to be 5-7 times higher than during other seasons.
+For end-users, knowledge of their capacity needs can help them select the best data plan given their intended usage.
+In many cases, however, end-users have more than enough capacity and adding more bandwidth will not improve their experience - after a point it is no longer the limiting factor in user experience.
 Finally, the ability to differentiate between the "throughput" and the "goodput" can be helpful in identifying when the network is saturated.

-   In measuring network quality, latency is the time that it takes a network packet to traverse the path from one end to the other through the network.
+   In measuring network quality, latency is defined as the time it takes a packet to traverse a network path from one end to the other.
 At the time of this report, users in many places worldwide can enjoy Internet access that has adequately high capacity and availability for their current needs.
-For these users, latency improvements, rather than bandwidth improvements, can lead to the most significant improvements in the quality of experience.
+For these users, latency improvements rather than bandwidth improvements can lead to the most significant improvements in quality of experience.
 The established latency metric is a round-trip time (RTT), commonly measured in milliseconds.
-However, users often find the RTT unintuitive since, unlike other performance metrics, high RTT values indicate poor latency.
-[Paasch2021] and [Mathis2021] presented an inverse metric, called "Round-trips per minute" (RPM).
+   However, users often find RTT values unintuitive since, unlike other performance metrics, high RTT values indicate poor latency and users typically understand higher scores to be better.
+To address this, [Paasch2021] and [Mathis2021] presented an inverse metric, called "Round-trips per minute" (RPM).

+   There is an important distinction between "idle latency" and "latency under working conditions."
+The former is measured when the network is underused and reflects a best-case scenario.
+The latter is measured when the network is under a typical workload.
+Until

-Hardaker & Shapira       Expires 4 December 2022               [Page 12]
+Hardaker & Shapira      Expires 28 December 2022               [Page 12]

 Internet-Draft                    title                        June 2022

-   There is an essential distinction between the "idle latency" and "latency under working conditions."
-The former is measured when the network is not used and reflects the best-case scenario.
-The latter is measured when the network is under a typical workload.
-Until recently, the typical case was to present the idle latency.
-However, these numbers can be misleading.
-For example, data presented at the workshop shows that the idle latency can be up to 25 times lower than the latency under typical working conditions.
-Because of that, when presenting latency to the end-user, it is essential to make a clear distinction between the two.
+   recently, typical tools reported a network's idle latency, which can be misleading.
+For example, data presented at the workshop shows that idle latencies can be up to 25 times lower than the latency under typical working loads.
+Because of this, it is essential to make a clear distinction between the two when presenting latency to end-users.

    Data shows that rapid changes in capacity affect latency.
-   [Foulkes2021] attempts to quantify how often a rapid change in capacity can cause connectivity to become "unstable", i.e., having high latency but very little throughput.
-Such changes in capacity can be caused by infrastructure failures, but are much more often caused by in-network phenomena, such changing traffic engineering policies, or rapid changes in cross-traffic.
+   [Foulkes2021] attempts to quantify how often a rapid change in capacity can cause network connectivity to become "unstable" (i.e., having high latency with very little throughput).
+Such changes in capacity can be caused by infrastructure failures, but are much more often caused by in-network phenomena, like changing traffic engineering policies or rapid changes in cross-traffic.

    Data presented at the workshop shows that 36% of measured lines have capacity metrics that vary by more than 10% throughout the day and across multiple days.
 These differences are caused by many variables, including local connectivity methods (WiFi vs. Ethernet), competing LAN traffic, device load/configuration, time of day and local loop/backhaul capacity.
-These factors make measuring capacity only using an end-user device or network difficult.
-A network router that sees aggregated traffic from multiple devices provides a better vantage point for capacity measurements.
+These factor variations make measuring capacity using only an end-user device or other end-network measurement difficult.
+A network router seeing aggregated traffic from multiple devices provides a better vantage point for capacity measurements.
 Such a test can account for the totality of local traffic and perform an independent capacity test.
-And even then, various factors might limit the accuracy of said test.
-Accurate capacity measurement requires a multiple samples.
+However, various factors might still limit the accuracy of such a test.
+Accurate capacity measurement requires multiple samples.

    As users perceive the Internet through the lens of applications, it may be difficult to correlate changes in capacity and latency with